FDIC Logo

 Draper, UT 84020

 Please note: some documents must be an original or certified copy and some documents must be notarized.
 If the appropriate documents are not notarized, we will not be able to process your request.
+Any documents you provide will not be returned to you.
 You’ll find complete instructions below.

 Once we have all of the information we need, we’ll review the documents and reach out to you as soon as we can.